 Cast: Elizabeth Stanley, Caitlin Houlahan, Dave Thomas Brown, Cullen R. Titmas, Mary Callanan, David Hess, Andrew Samonsky, Katie Klaus, Brad Greer, Cole Burden, Caitlyn Caughell, Amy Linden, Trista Moldovan, Jessica Sheridan, Matt Stokes, Tom Treadwell

 Book: Marsha Norman, based on the novel by Robert James Waller

-Music, lyrics and orchestrations: Jason Robert Brown
+Music and lyrics: Jason Robert Brown

 Set designer: Michael Yeargan

 Lighting designer: Donald Holder